Living in Switzerland

 When we asked people what advice they would give someone preparing to move to Switzerland, they said:

 "1.
 It is important to research both Swiss federal law and local canton laws as these will impact your financial and lifestyle decisions as a retiree in Switzerland.
 2. Consider taking language courses or hiring a translator to ensure you can effectively communicate with Swiss authorities and banks.
 3. Research banking options to find the best plan for you, including checking cantonal banking services and account providers.
 4. Make sure to have comprehensive health insurance in order to receive public health care benefits.
 5. Look into tax treatment of your pension income and any other sources when determining how much of your pension income is taxable.
 6. Check if residence permits are necessary for yourself or your family members when looking to live in Switzerland for over three months.
 7. Examine cost of living before retiring in Switzerland, taking into account accommodation, groceries, transportation and other miscellaneous expenses.
-8. Understand the social and cultural norms in Switzerland to ensure a smooth integration process into Swiss society," remarked one expat who made the move to Switzerland.
+8. Understand the social and cultural norms in Switzerland to ensure a smooth integration process into Swiss society," remarked one expat living in Switzerland.

 Get Quote